Best Cloud Services for Tax Professionals: IRS-Compliant Platforms for 2026

 - Obtain evidence of annual penetration testing and vulnerability assessments

-- Review vendor's financial stability and business continuity planning
+- Review vendor financial stability and business continuity planning

 IRS Compliance Requirements for Cloud Services

-The IRS imposes stringent requirements on the best cloud services for tax professionals handling Federal Tax Information under IRS Publication 1075, "Tax Information Security Guidelines for Federal, State and Local Agencies."
+The IRS imposes stringent requirements on cloud services handling Federal Tax Information under IRS Publication 1075, "Tax Information Security Guidelines for Federal, State and Local Agencies."
 While primarily directed at government agencies, these standards establish baseline security expectations for all systems processing FTI, including commercial cloud platforms used by tax practitioners.

 Encryption and Network Security Standards